Q1. Can coverage be continued after eligibility in this Plan ends?

 Are there other coverage options besides COBRA continuation coverage?

 Yes.
 Instead of enrolling in COBRA continuation coverage, there may be other coverage options for you and your family through the Health Insurance Marketplace, Medicaid, or other group health plan coverage options (such as a spouse’s plan) through what is called a special enrollment period.
 Some of these options may cost less than COBRA continuation coverage.
 You can learn more about many of these options at www.healthcare.gov.

 More information about individuals who may be qualified beneficiaries during COBRA

 A child born to, adopted by, or placed for adoption with a covered retiree during a period of COBRA coverage is considered to be a qualified beneficiary provided that, if the covered retiree is a qualified beneficiary, the covered retiree has elected COBRA coverage for himself or herself.
 The child's COBRA coverage begins when the child is enrolled in the Plan, whether through special enrollment or open enrollment, and it lasts for as long as COBRA coverage lasts for other family members of the retiree.
 To be enrolled in the Plan, the child must satisfy the otherwise-applicable Plan eligibility requirements (for example, regarding age).

 Cost of COBRA coverage

-A person who elects continuation coverage may be required to pay the group rate premium for continuation coverage plus a 2% administration fee, if applicable, or 102% of cost to the plan to maintain the coverage, unless the person is entitled to extended coverage due to disability.
-If the person becomes entitled to such extended coverage, the person may be required to contribute up to 150% of contributions after the initial 18-month's coverage until coverage ends.
+A person who elects continuation coverage may be required to pay 102% of the cost to the Plan to maintain the coverage.
 A person who elects continuation coverage must pay the required contributions within 45 days from the date coverage is elected retroactively to the date benefits terminated under the Plan.

 If you have questions